LinghanX/membership_protocol/README.md

 ## algorithm

-When a node is first started, it goes into `init` mode, in which it establish connections with all its neighbor nodes.
-Identify who's alive, and

-    1) if its the leader, it announce itself to all members in the member list, which is empty in the beginning.
+    1) when a new process join the group, it first establish a connection with leader.
-    2) if its a member, it sends a message to the leader requesting for membership.
+    2) when a connection is established, it sends a join message to the leader.
+    3) the leader then broadcast message to all